-Today is Manufacturing Day in the US, a day to celebrate the industry and inspire the next generation.
-Held annually on October 6th, it’s a day when many companies invite the public in to educate them on what opportunities exist in the industry, but also to recognize the people who are the backbone of our economies.
+Today is Manufacturing Day in the United States, a day to celebrate the industry and inspire the next generation.
+Held annually on Oct.
+6, it’s a day when many companies invite the public in to educate them on what opportunities exist in the industry, but also to recognize the people who are the backbone of our economies.

 Hopefully, it’s also a reminder to these companies that recognition shouldn’t just be reserved for one day a year — whether it be Manufacturing Day or even an annual review.
 Recognition is for every one of your people, as often as possible.

 A few years back, while at one of our Thiele Technologies (now BW Integrated Systems and BW Flexible Systems) plants, I had a conversation with the leadership team about recognition and the challenge of saying “thank you.”
-Brett Dexheimer, Vice President of Operations, told me a story about a Thiele team member named Bruce.
+Vice President of Operations Brett Dexheimer told me a story about a Thiele team member named Bruce.

 A few years earlier, the plant had experienced a labor stoppage.
 It was a pretty tense standoff — strikers banging on the president’s car as it came through the picket line.
 Bruce was a passionate Union member and was at the front of the group banging on the car.
 Eventually, the strike was settled and everyone came back to work.